top of page

 Ikebukuro Ramen - Hulu-lu

-Floating in the broth are little yuzu citrus and plentiful crunch from bamboo shoots and kaiware sprouts.
-Their ramen also features excellent peppery bits of minced pork and slow cooked chashu pork.
-To keep with the Hawaii theme, make sure to order the spam musubi on the side!
+In the broth you’ll find small pops of yuzu citrus and plenty of crunch from bamboo shoots and kaiware sprouts.
+It also features excellent peppery minced pork alongside slow-cooked chashu.
+To stay true to the Hawaii vibe, be sure to order a spam musubi on the side!

 8. Kikanbo (鬼金棒 池袋店) – for Spice Lovers

-Kikanbo has always been a game changer with its “uma kara” ramen.
-It’s the absolute union between savory and spicy.
-Like their flagship shop in Kanda, in Ikebukuro they use pork and chicken bones.
+Kikanbo has always been a game changer with its “uma kara” ramen - the perfect union of savory and spicy.
+Like their flagship shop in Kanda, the Ikebukuro location builds its broth on both pork and chicken bones.

 Ikebukuro Ramen - Kikanbo

-It’s an explosion of complex flavors coming from blends of miso, various vegetables and herbs, red peppers, etc. Go early if you – the line gets pretty long here too.
-You will be rewarded if you wait.
+The result is an explosion of complex flavors from blended miso, assorted vegetables and herbs, and red peppers.
+Go early if you can — the line gets pretty long here too, but your patience will be rewarded.

 9. Kuwabara (桑ばら) – Rock Salt Ramen

-I don’t normally like to add condiments.
-But if there’s yuzu kosho (citrus pepper), I cant say no. Yuzu kosho is a lovely addition to Kuwabara’s shio ramen.
-On the flip side, I’m not a big fan of Kuwabara’s super fatty pork slab topping or the egg topping.
-But their broth more than makes up for it.
+I don’t normally add condiments, but if there’s yuzu kosho (citrus pepper), I can’t say no – it’s a lovely addition to Kuwabara’s shio ramen.
+On the flip side, I could do without the super fatty pork slab and the egg topping, but the broth more than makes up for it.

 10. Tanaka (志奈そば 田なか) – Fish Ramen with Truffle Oil

-Rounding out the list is a ramen soup that mainly consists of kelp and niboshi fish (sardines and mackerel).
-The owner at Tanaka is an avid surfer.
-It simply made sense to create an ocean inspired ramen.
+Rounding out the list is a ramen built primarily on kelp and niboshi (sardines and mackerel).
+The owner of Tanaka is an avid surfer, so an ocean-inspired bowl feels perfectly on brand.

-While the signature “Niboshi Truffle Soba” is all about fish and kelp, it’s not as fishy as you’d think.
-The aforementioned truffle oil isn’t overdone, complimenting everything.
+The signature “Niboshi Truffle Soba” leans into fish and kelp, yet it’s not nearly as aggressive as you might expect.
+The truffle oil is used with restraint, complementing the broth rather than overpowering it.
 More details on this shop here.

 All in all, Ikebukuro ramen is extremely diverse and delicious.
 Pushing through the crazy crowds of Ikebukuro to reach any of these ramen shops is well worth it.